pigeonStrikesBack/pigeonStrikesBack/README.md

-# Hello there!
-I'm your chaotic neighborhood pigeon 🥚
+# 🥚 Hi!
+I'm your chaotic neighborhood pigeon

 I'm a passionate developer with an ICT background, constantly exploring new technologies and improving my skills.